About Polk County

 - This system includes Polk County businesses registered as formal entities.

-- The Polk County Economic Development office provides support for business expansion and attraction efforts.
+- Polk County Economic Development office provides support for business expansion and attraction efforts.

-Building permits, zoning approvals, and land use permits in unincorporated Polk County are handled by the Polk County Planning and Zoning office, typically located at the courthouse complex; incorporated cities within the county maintain their own building inspection and zoning departments.
+Building permits, zoning approvals, and land use permits in unincorporated Polk County are handled by Polk County Planning and Zoning office, typically located at the courthouse complex; incorporated cities within Polk County maintain their own building inspection and zoning departments.
 Local chambers of commerce, including those in Osceola and Shelby, provide networking and business support services for county enterprises, though Polk County businesses should verify current contact information for these voluntary organizations.

 Elections & Voter Records

-Elections in Polk County, Nebraska, are administered by the Polk County Clerk/Election Commissioner, located at the Polk County Courthouse, 400 Hawkeye Street, Osceola, NE 68651.
-The County Clerk's office can be reached at (402) 747-5941 for voter registration information, polling place locations, and absentee ballot requests.
+Elections in Polk County, Nebraska, are administered by Polk County Clerk/Election Commissioner, located at Polk County Courthouse, 400 Hawkeye Street, Osceola, NE 68651.
+Polk County Clerk's office can be contacted through the office’s website. voter registration information, polling place locations, and absentee ballot requests.
 Voter registration in Polk County requires completion of a Nebraska Voter Registration Application, available online through the Nebraska Secretary of State's website at www.sos.nebraska.gov/elections or in person at the County Clerk's office.

 Nebraska law requires voter registration at least 10 days before an election (though same-day registration is available at early voting sites and on Election Day with proper identification).
 Online voter registration is available through the Secretary of State's portal for eligible Nebraska residents with a current Nebraska driver's license or state ID.
 Polk County voters can verify their registration status and find their assigned polling place through the Nebraska Voter Registration Search on the Secretary of State's website or by contacting the County Clerk directly.